201 Khalid Ibn Walid Corps: Previous Afghan Army forces in the Kabul area

 In response to a Taliban attack towards Herat from the south in March–April 1995, the Kabul government airlifted a reported 2,000 troops from the Central Corps to Herat.
 This was the first airlift of its kind since 1992.

 BBC's Summary of World Broadcasts for 1999 reports a radio transcript from Kabul noting that the former commander of the Central Corps, Mola Abdurraof Akhond, was appointed a commander elsewhere.

 The Central Corps appears to have been reactivated in August 2003.
-The creation of the corps was planned to place army brigades under a central command structure for the first time, and create a command and control headquarters.
+The creation of the corps was planned to place army brigades under a central command structure [again], creating a command and control headquarters for the new ANA.
 Maj Gen Mohammed Moiun Faqir, an ethnic Pashtun, was appointed as corps commander.
 It was one of the first recipients of new Afghan National Army battalions trained by the United States, with its strength in July including five to six of the new battalions within two brigades.
 Soon afterwards, a training team from the 11th Armored Cavalry Regiment at Fort Irwin was sent to Kabul to assist the 3rd Battalion, 3rd Brigade, of the Central Corps to form an effective tank unit, using T-62s.

 In March 2004, fighting between two local militias took place in Herat.
 It was reported that Mirwais Sadiq (son of warlord Ismail Khan) was assassinated in unclear circumstances.
 Thereafter a bigger conflict began that resulted in the death of up to 100 people.
 The battle was between troops of Ismail Khan and Abdul Zahir Nayebzada, a senior local military commander blamed for the death of Sadiq.
 Nayebzada commanded the 17th Herat Division of the Defence Ministry's 4th Corps.
 In response to the fighting, about 1,500 newly trained Central Corps soldiers were sent to Herat in order to bring the situation under control.

 The 8th Division was still active in July 2004, when defence minister Mohammed Fahim was considering pushing back against Karzai's removal of him from the position of Karzai's running mate for first vice-president.
 Fahim and his faction Shura-e Nazar commanded the loyalty of the formation, which was described as having ..an estimated 5,000 loyal troops stationed in the Shomali Plain—the fertile land just north of Kabul—and in the capital itself.